molmod/openmm-tutorial-msbs/setup_vsc.md

    Your session is currently starting...
 Please be patient as this process can take a few minutes.
    ```

-1. After a few seconds, a button will appear saying `Connect to Jupyter`.
+1. After a few seconds, a button will appear saying `Connect to Jupyter Lab`.
    Click this button and a Jupyter Lab should open in a new tab.

-1. Click on the tab `Python 3 (ipykernel)`, a new notebook should open.
+1. In the `Launcher` tab, under `Notebook`, click on `Python 3 (ipykernel)`.
+   A new notebook should open.

 1. Enter the following two lines in the first code cell and execute it by clicking on the play button in the toolbar (or typing Shift+Enter):